 When will I receive a response to my application?

-If you have submitted a 2015 Comic-Con and WonderCon Anaheim Professional Application, we will begin the process of reviewing these in August, after Comic-Con 2014.
 All applications are processed in the order in which they are received.
-If you have any questions regarding your application, please email email@example.com
+If you have submitted a 2015 Comic-Con and WonderCon Anaheim Professional Application, please allow 6 weeks for processing.
+If you have any questions regarding your application, please email email@example.com.

 Will onsite registration be available?